 We sat down with Michael Schwartz, one of our client strategy managers for digital marketing, to get some of his Amazon Advertising tips for the upcoming holiday season.
 (Read Part 1, on marketplaces best practices; and Part 2, on digital marketing best practices.)

-Q: It’s November, what are the three most urgent things sellers should be doing right now before the holidays?
+Q: It’s October, what are the three most urgent things sellers should be doing right now before the peak season?

-October and early November are the true crunch time for holiday success.
+October is the true crunch time for peak success.
 Brands and retailers alike should be looking to get their last new efforts in place and lock in detailed plans several weeks before the mayhem starts.
-The holiday season needs to be focused 100% on execution.
+The festive season needs to be focused 100% on execution.

 Normally I would say the following things should be completed by the end of October, but the late start to Black Friday this year gives us an extra week or two: